dgnorth/drift-config/README.md

 # Create virtualenv for this project
 pyenv shell 2.7.13
-pyenv virtualenv drift-config
+pyenv virtualenv drift-config-env

 # Make this new virtualenv the default one for our project.
 # Make sure to execute the following line in the root of drift-config project!
-echo drift-config > .python-version
+pyenv local drift-config-env

+# Restart you shell or do some exec "$SHELL" magic or something.

 # Install project dependencies into the virtualenv
 python setup.py develop